41646F6C666F/node-todo/README.md

 # Node.js To-Do

-> To-Do list project with the MEAN Stack: MongoDB, Express, Node.js, Angular
+> To-Do list project with the MEAN Stack: MongoDB, Express, Node.js, Angular (not yet in this project)

 - This project use: